AT A GLANCE: QUICK RATINGS

 So, is it any good, or is the Vivofit 4 a rare flop from Garmin.

-We’re awarding the Garmin Vivofit 4 an acceptable, but not stunning 3/5 Star review rating.
+We’re awarding this entry level activity tracker an acceptable, but not stunning 3/5 Star review rating.

-A majority of the negative reviews are related to water ingress from swimming and showering and other terminal reliability matters.
+A majority of the negative Garmin Vivofit 4 reviews are related to water ingress from swimming and showering and other terminal reliability matters.

 Functionally, for those looking for an entry level fitness tracker, it’s perfect.
 However, Garmin do need to work on the reliability of the unit both from a software and hardware perspective.